 Do you have an AC low on refrigerant?
 If so, call in a certified technician to fix it.
 It either had been undercharged at the installation, or it leaks, which causes it to fail.
-Remember: The efficiency and performance of your AC will take place based on the coolant in your AC.
+Remember: The efficiency and performance of your AC will take place based on the coolant in your air conditioning unit.
 You also want to fix this as soon as possible because it can harm the environment.

 You cannot allow the coils or the air filters to accumulate dirt and grime.
 If this happens, it will not work properly, and the fans will eventually fail before their time.
-Proper AC maintenance ensures that it will last for a longer period of time.
+Proper HVAC maintenance ensures that it will last for a longer period of time.
 You want to protect your investment and make sure that it will last for as long as possible.

 Problems with thermostat

 If you have problems with central air conditioner, you could have issues with your thermostat.
 The thermostat tracks the temperature, and tells the system when to operate.
 If your system is not operating correctly check to see if there is a battery in the thermostat that needs to be changed.